-- 1 can (14.5 ounces BPA-free white beans or pinto beans, rinsed and drained)
+- 1 – 14.5 ounces BPA-free white beans or pinto beans, rinsed and drained

-- 2 cups cooked whole grain red rice (black rice or short grain brown rice)
+- 2 cups cooked whole grain brown or black rice

 - Add the remaining 1 tablespoon of oil to the “dirty” skillet and heat over medium-heat; add the shallots and cook for 1 to 2 minutes, until slightly softened.
 Add the tomatoes and cook 3 to 4 minutes.
 Add the kale and cook for about 2 minutes, until just wilted.

 - Add the corn, olives, beans, cooked rice and remaining tablespoon of Taco Seasoning and mix all ingredients together until well-blended.

 - Cook, stirring frequently, for about 5 minutes, until rice is warm.
 Add the shrimp back to the skillet and mix in with the rest of the ingredients.
 Add hot sauce if desired.
 Serve warm.

 Last Step!If you loved our recipe, leave us a review below.
 This helps future recipe makers and ensures continued high-quality recipes for years to come!

 P.S.
 Can’t Find the Spice Hunter Taco Mix seasoning recommended in the spicy shrimp recipe at your local natural foods store?
 Try ordering it online from Vitacost.